sensu/sensu-docs/content/sensu-go/5.11/installation/platforms.md

 | Debian 10          | ✅      |

 ### Sensu agent

-Sensu agent packages are available for Linux and Windows.
-See the [agent installation guide][2] for more information.

 | Platform & Version | `amd64` | `386` | | | | |
 |--------------------|---------|-------|---|---|---|---|